eccenca/cmem-plugin-pdf-extract/cmem_plugin_pdf_extract/doc/pdf_extract_doc.md

 **<a id="max_processes">Maximum number of processes for processing files</a>**

 Defines the maximum number of processes to use for concurrent file processing.
 By default, this is set to (number of virtual cores - 1).

----

-Would you like help auto-linking these anchors elsewhere in your documentation or UI?